vamseeachanta/teamresumes/cv/ss_resume.md

 ### Bsee Web Scraper

- - Built a scrapy-based web scraper to extract data from the Bureau of Safety and Environmental Enforcement (BSEE) website.
+ - Built and optimized a Scrapy-based web scraper to automate the extraction of data from the Bureau of Safety and Environmental Enforcement (BSEE) website.
- - Automated form submission and data downloads, handling CSV files and organizing data for analysis.
+ - Enhanced data processing by integrating Scrapy's FormRequest for efficient form-based scraping.
- - Integrated Pandas for processing and storing data in structured CSV formats.
+ - Leveraged Python's pandas to process and validate extracted data directly from HTTP responses.
  - Part of energydata (<https://github.com/vamseeachanta/energydata>) repository for getting data from public sources.

 ### Automated Analysis and Summarization Of MES File Warnings and Errors